grafana/loki/docs/sources/configure/_index.md

 # CLI flag: -frontend.scheduler-worker-concurrency
 [scheduler_worker_concurrency: <int> | default = 5]

-# The grpc_client block configures the gRPC client used to communicate between
+# The grpc_client block configures the gRPC client used to communicate between a
-# two Loki components.
+# client and server component in Loki.
 # The CLI flags prefix for this block configuration is:
 # frontend.grpc-client-config
 [grpc_client_config: <grpc_client>]